discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 | Cilantro   | Power Writ | Yes    |  <Item id="24868"/>, <Item id="24618"/> with <Item id="24836"/>
 | Buns       | Power Writ | Yes    | <Item id="24868"/>, <Item id="24618"/> with <Item id="24836"/>

- <Specialization text="Power Virtuoso" name="Virtuoso"/> is at a weird breaking point such that changes in food or utilities can impact the theoretically optimal gear set. \
+ <Specialization text="Power Virtuoso" name="Virtuoso"/> is at a breaking point such that changes in food or utilities can impact the theoretically optimal gear set. \
  However, the dps differences between these different gear sets on pvirt is very minor and often essentially non-existent.
 Any of these sets work. \
 The [gear optimizer](https://optimizer.discretize.eu/) can estimate concrete numbers.